CYBAVO/sofa_mock_server/README.md

 #### For callback

-- The amount and fees fields in the callback are in the smallest cryptocurrency unit, use decimal and fee_decimal of the addon to convert the unit.
+- The amount and fees fields in the callback are in the smallest cryptocurrency unit, use `decimal` and `fee_decimal`(in the addon field) fields of callback data to convert the unit.

 #### For API